Deployment Manager

 After deploying a package, the Versions page will open, and information about how the deployment is running will be shown, including its status, deployment time, and who it was deployed by.

-• Under Deployed Resource, you can see a list of the resources that have been deployed from this package to the target environment.
+• Under Deployed Resources, you can see a list of the resources that have been deployed from this package to the target environment.
 Select a resource to open it directly.
 You can also see the project the resource was deployed to and any warnings associated with the deployment.

 • The Configurations tab shows a list of the resources that were referenced in the package's JSON file and whether they were mapped to a new resource in the target environment.
 The items here correspond to the Configuration step in the deployment process.